 Binoculars (w): kept in a pants pocket while not in use, Bullet-Proof can use this to spy on targets beyond a standard visual range.
 These military-grade binoculars extend Bullet-Proof's vision with intensity 5 ability, extending his useful visual range by two categories.

-Chemical Warfare Mask (s): stored in his backpack in the event of an emergency, Earl relies on this equipment when his enemies play dirty.
+Chemical Warfare Mask (s): stored in his backpack in the event of an emergency, Bullet-Proof relies on this equipment when his enemies play dirty.
 It can filter out poisons with intensity 8 power, assuming the filters are replaced with some regularity.

 Grenade (i): you never know when you need to blow something up in a hurry.
-Earl keeps this explosive for just such an occasion, which he can fling to inflict intensity 10 damage to all uncovered targets within near missile range of where it detonates.
+Bullet-Proof keeps this explosive for just such an occasion, which he can fling to inflict intensity 10 damage to all uncovered targets within near missile range of where it detonates.

-Boxing (s): a skill he's picked up by way of necessity while working with the government, Earl can easily defend himself - even when he's completely unarmed.
+Boxing (s): a skill he's picked up by way of necessity while working with the government, Bullet-Proof can easily defend himself - even when he's completely unarmed.
 He may divide his pre-card play action score between two unarmed attacks, the second occurring as a contingent action.

-Military / United States (w): though Earl was a competent law enforcer before enlisting, the Air Force has helped him polish his skills some.
+Military / United States (w): though Bullet-Proof was a competent law enforcer before enlisting, the Air Force has helped him polish his skills some.
 He can now effectively function in almost any fighting unit, and knows the SOP like the back of his hand.

 Protector: Bullet-Proof does what he does because he believes in protecting those unable to save themselves.
 He also believes in caring for those under his command, and will do everything he can to save them from undue injury or death if possible.